Chapter 17 -Mistrust

 Tom’s father, General James Blunt, had always told him to rely on his instincts, and after a sleepless night, Tom called McPherson to his office.
 McPherson was a tactical weapons specialist, a reverse engineering genius and long-time friend.
 If anyone could spot something out of the ordinary about the Verbinna, McPherson was the person best suited for the job.

-The red-haired Scotsman saluted Tom and then warmly shook his hand before sitting at the small conference table in the corner of Blunt’s office.
+The Scotsman saluted Tom and then warmly shook his hand before sitting at the small conference table in the corner of Blunt’s office.
 It didn’t take long for McPherson to notice the creases of worry in Tom’s forehead.

 “What’s eating you, Tom?”